Begamati zuban

 Begamati zuban (بیگماتی زبان; also written as begamati zubaan, begamati zabān) is a sociolect of Urdu spoken by the noblewomen (begums) residing in seclusion (purdah) in royal forts and palaces in Delhi and some other Urdu-speaking towns in India, primarily in the 19th century but not completely dying out until the 1970s.
-One of the main ways we know about the sociolect is through its representation in 19th century novels.
-It is not fully preserved, and what we know of it today is largely the result of its former documentation.
+One of the main ways the sociolect is known is through its representation in 19th century novels.
+It is not fully preserved, and what is known of it today is largely the result of its former documentation.

 Characteristics

 The sociolect is described by historian Gail Minaut as "earthy, graphic and colourful", which stands in contrast to women's language in cultures such as Japan, where women may speak less bluntly than men in Japanese, or the United States, where women traditionally use more euphemisms, deference and superlatives in American English.
 This is because women living in purdah were separate from other society so their sociolect was developed to speak with each other, not with men, and because the women were not highly educated and so did not learn "the flowery and polite phrases of Persianised Urdu".

 Variations of begamati zabān were spoken in Lucknow, Hyberabad and other Urdu-speaking towns, but it is the Delhi version that was described in most sources.
-Rais Ahmad Jafri describes the Lucknow version differently to the descriptions of the Delhi version discussed by Gail Minaut.
+Rais Ahmad Jafri describes the Lucknow version differently to the descriptions of the Delhi version discussed by Gail Minault.
 "The Begamati language of Lucknow is renowned for its sweetness and charm.
 Naturally, such a refined and polished language could only be found within the royal palaces.
 The letters written by the begums of Wajid Ali Shah are among the finest examples of this elevated form of Urdu."

 Begamati zuban has many terms for endearment and blessings, according to Minhaut, who describes the women calling each other names like bua or vari (my dear/dearest), or bhina (younger sister) as well as terms usually kept for men, such as bela (son).
 Blessings would also often include a woman's husband and children, as in kaleja thanda rahe or pet thanda rahe which roughly mean "may your children be happy/have long lives/never disappoint you."
 Minhaut interprets this as a form of deference to the women's utter dependency on their men and children, and notes that while the women might tell each other to drop dead but would never wish each others' husbands or children dead.

 Writing was taboo for these women, but some books were still written for them in their sociolect.
 For example, the male author Sayyid Ahmad Dehlavi (1846-1918) wrote several educational books for women in begamati zuban, on child rearing, on having a good relationship with your husband, on time management and similar subjects.
 Writers like Ismat Chughtai (1911-1991) also included the sociolect in their work.